mozilla/glean_parser/CONTRIBUTING.rst

 $ git rebase upstream/master
 $ git tag vX.X.X
 $ git push upstream master --tags

-Alternatively, the above tasks can be performed through the `Github new release UI <https://github.com/mozilla/glean_parser/releases/new>`__.

 The continuous integration system will then deploy to PyPI if tests pass.